faosorios/SSIM/README.md

-Supplementary material to **Estimation of the structural similarity index for remote-sensing data** by Felipe Osorio, Ronny Vallejos, Wilson Barraza, Silvia Ojeda and Marcos A. Landi
+Supplementary material to **Statistical estimation of the structural similarity index for image quality assessment** by Felipe Osorio, Ronny Vallejos, Wilson Barraza, Silvia Ojeda and Marcos A. Landi

 Code written by: Felipe Osorio and Wilson Barraza